 OGA's Enhanced Oil Recovery (EOR) Strategy sets out a high-level overview of EOR UKCS opportunities.
-The importance of encouraging industry uptake of EOR was outlined in the Wood Maximising Recovery review and subsequently EOR is an integral theme of the MER UK Asset Stewardship Board.
+The importance of encouraging industry uptake of EOR was outlined in the Wood Maximising Recovery review and subsequently EOR is an integral theme of the Asset Stewardship Task Force.

-Successful EOR can play a significant role in maximising economic recovery from the UKCS by increasing the volume of recovery, extending field life (by as much as 10 years), creating and maintaining jobs, help stimulate field redevelopments and defer decommissioning activities.
+Successful EOR can play a significant role in ensuring economic recovery from the UKCS by increasing the volume of recovery, reducing carbon intensity of the produced hydrocarbon, extending field life (by as much as 10 years), creating and maintaining jobs, help stimulate field redevelopments and defer decommissioning activities.

 EOR Technologies are currently being successfully deployed around the world, usually onshore.
-Information on various EOR technologies by BP, Chevron, Shell and Statoil can be viewed on their websites.
+Information on various EOR technologies by BP can be viewed on their website.

-However, offshore EOR is often unattractive due to being capital intensive and requiring higher operating costs than conventional water flood schemes.
+However, offshore EOR can be challenging due to it’s capital intensive nature and higher operating costs than conventional water flood schemes.

 The EOR Delivery Programme builds on the EOR Strategy and describes in more detail how and when the near-term priority areas in EOR will be delivered.
-It takes into account the various obligations and commitments from the MER UK Strategy, the Energy Act and the OGA Corporate Plan, as well as the principles of stewardship outlined in the Asset Stewardship Strategy.
+It considers the various obligations and commitments from the Strategy, the Energy Act and the OGA Corporate Plan, as well as the principles of stewardship outlined in the Asset Stewardship Strategy.

-Any arising reports from the EOR Delivery Programme will be provided from this webpage.
+Any reports from the EOR Delivery Programme will be provided from this webpage.